 Size / Weight

-Of all the point and shoot film cameras I’ve owned, the L35AF is the one I feel most confident in taking out if I know it might get beat up.
-Mine have accompanied me to countless mosh pits, camping trips, and dizzy nights after the bars closed.
-Never let me down.
+Of all the point and shoot film cameras we’ve owned, the L35AF is the one we feel most confident taking out if we know it might get beat up.
+Our L35s have accompanied us to countless mosh pits, camping trips, and dizzy nights after the bars closed.
+They can take a beating.

-Similarly, the size of the L35AF is a bit bigger than some similar models (such as the Olympus µ[MJU:]-II), but that can really be a positive or a negative.
+The size of the L35AF is also a bit bigger than some similar models (such as the Olympus µ[MJU:]-II), but that can really be a positive or a negative.
 You’re definitely not gonna fit this one in your jeans pocket, but with the right jacket, you’re in business.*

-*I, in no way, endorse storing your camera in any of your pockets, although I am guilty of doing so from time to time.
+*Here at Lens Lurker we, in no way, endorse storing your camera in any of your pockets, although we are guilty of doing so from time to time.

 Focusing / Viewfinder